snaptest-io/nightwatch-harness/README.md

 (PC)
 * Add these steps

-2. Add the test/s
+2. Add the test
 -----------------
-* Generate a test using the SnapTEST extension.
-* Copy and paste the code, and add it to the tests/harness.js file.
+* Copy and paste the SnapTEST generated code into the tests/harness.js file.

-3. Run the tests
+3. Run the test
 -----------------
-* Kick off the tests by running `npm test`.
-Sit back and watch the magic happen.
+* Kick off the test by running `npm test`.

 ---

 Advanced usage/configuration
 ========

-Adding more tests
+Adding multiple tests
 -----------------

-    Any file within the tests/ folder is available to be run as a test.
-Add more tests, eg. `/tests/login.js`, and build your test library.
+    Any file within the `tests/` folder is available to be run as a test.
+Add more tests to this folder, eg. `/tests/login.js`, and build your test library.
+To run all the tests in the `tests/` folder, use `npm test`.

-Organizing and running multiple tests
+Organizing and scaling execution of tests
 -----------------

     If you're working on a larger project, you may need to work on organizing your test folders appropriately.  the `tests/` folder does support one folder deep, so you can add tests like the following: